Francis Bacon: Early life and education

 Francis Bacon was born on 22 January 1561 at York House near Strand in London, the son of Sir Nicholas Bacon (Lord Keeper of the Great Seal) by his second wife, Anne (Cooke) Bacon, the daughter of the noted Renaissance humanist Anthony Cooke.
 His mother's sister was married to William Cecil, 1st Baron Burghley, making Burghley Bacon's uncle.

 Biographers believe that Bacon was educated at home in his early years owing to poor health, which would plague him throughout his life.
 He received tuition from John Walsall, a graduate of Oxford with a strong leaning toward Puritanism.
-He attended Trinity College at the University of Cambridge on 5 April 1573 at the age of 12, living there for three years along with his older brother Anthony Bacon under the personal tutelage of Dr John Whitgift, future Archbishop of Canterbury.
+He attended Trinity College at the University of Cambridge on 5 April 1573 at the age of 12, living there for three years along with his older brother Anthony Bacon (1558–1601) under the personal tutelage of John Whitgift, future Archbishop of Canterbury.
 Bacon's education was conducted largely in Latin and followed the medieval curriculum.
 It was at Cambridge that Bacon first met Queen Elizabeth, who was impressed by his precocious intellect, and was accustomed to calling him "The young lord keeper".

 His studies brought him to the belief that the methods and results of science as then practised were erroneous.
 His reverence for Aristotle conflicted with his rejection of Aristotelian philosophy, which seemed to him barren, argumentative and wrong in its objectives.

 On 27 June 1576, he and Anthony entered de societate magistrorum at Gray's Inn.
 A few months later, Francis went abroad with Sir Amias Paulet, the English ambassador at Paris, while Anthony continued his studies at home.
 The state of government and society in France under Henry III afforded him valuable political instruction.
 For the next three years he visited Blois, Poitiers, Tours, Italy, and Spain.
 There is no evidence that he studied at the University of Poitiers.
 During his travels, Bacon studied language, statecraft, and civil law while performing routine diplomatic tasks.
 On at least one occasion he delivered diplomatic letters to England for Walsingham, Burghley, Leicester, and for the queen.

 The sudden death of his father in February 1579 prompted Bacon to return to England.
 Sir Nicholas had laid up a considerable sum of money to purchase an estate for his youngest son, but he died before doing so, and Francis was left with only a fifth of that money.
 Having borrowed money, Bacon got into debt.
 To support himself, he took up his residence in law at Gray's Inn in 1579, his income being supplemented by a grant from his mother Lady Anne of the manor of Marks near Romford in Essex, which generated a rent of £46.